Oracle licensing

 Are ASFU licenses always counted using the named user plus or processors model?

-No, Oracle ASFU licenses do not always follow standard Oracle licensing rules by counting named users, users, or processors.
-Sometimes, royalty license models are used where the ISV can resell Oracle licenses, and Oracle gets a percentage from the ISV price list every time there is a sale.
-In this case, there is no need to count processors or users.
+Sometimes, royalty license models are used.
+In these models, the ISV can resell Oracle licenses, and Oracle receives a percentage from the ISV price list every time a sale is made.
+In this case, processors or users are not counted.

 What is the difference between Oracle ASFU and Oracle PAH licenses?